Activities & Lessons

 What better way to celebrate American astronauts Sally Ride and Mae Jemison than to build a rocket?
 You can demonstrate “thrust” for your students with this activity.

 Start by slipping the straw onto your piece of string.
-Tie the piece of string taut between two chairs, or anything else that allows the string to form a straight line.
-Inflate your balloon, but don't tie it off.
+Tie the piece of string taut between two chairs or anything else that allows the string to form a straight line.
+Inflate your balloon, but don’t tie it.
 Tape the inflated balloon to the straw, making sure to pinch it closed so that the air doesn’t escape.
 Once you are positioned on one end of the string, release the balloon and launch the rocket!

-Edith Wharton wrote non-fiction, poetry, novels, and novellas over the course of her life, despite living during a time when women were discouraged from pursuing anything outside of marriage.
+Edith Wharton wrote non-fiction, poetry, novels, and novellas over the course of her life despite living during a time when women were discouraged from pursuing anything outside of marriage.
 Her book, The Age of Innocence (1920), won the Pulitzer Prize for Fiction in 1921, making Wharton the first woman to earn the honor.
-As well as the Pulitzer, Wharton was also the first woman to earn an honorary Doctorate of Letters from Yale University and a full membership in the American Academy of Arts and Letters.
+In addition to the Pulitzer, Wharton was also the first woman to earn an honorary Doctorate of Letters from Yale University and a full membership in the American Academy of Arts and Letters.

 Wharton’s The Age of Innocence was based partially on the nostalgia of her childhood in New York.
-Encourage your elementary students to write their own short story based on one of their own memories.
-Use the following examples to help them find a memory.
+Encourage your elementary students to write their own short story based on one of their memories.
+Use the following examples to help them find a memory:

 • A vacation that the family took together